-Herbal teas--also called tisanes--are a major part of the tea world, but did you know they're not technically teas?
-What is commonly referred to as an "herbal tea" is actually an infusion or decoction made from a plant other than Camellia sinensis--the plant true teas (green tea, black tea, oolong, etc.) are made from.
-For this reason, there is a trend toward the use of terms like "tisane" (pronounced tea-zahn), "botanical" or "infusion."
+Herbal teas—also called tisanes—are a major part of the tea world, but did you know they're not technically teas?
+What is commonly referred to as an "herbal tea" is actually an infusion or decoction made from a plant other than Camellia sinensis—the plant from which true teas (green tea, black tea, oolong, etc.) are made.
+For this reason, there is a trend toward the use of terms like "tisane" (pronounced tea-zahn), "botanical," or "infusion."

 Types of Tisanes

 Tisanes are usually categorized by what part of the plant they come from.
 Here are some examples of each of the major categories of tisanes: